IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/impex-cli.md

 The `directory` argument specifies the directory where the import data resides.

 > The directory argument takes the directory path created by the `export` operation.

+#### `options` argument

+The `options` argument let's you provide ImpEx import options.
+The `options` value is expected to be an associative JSON object.

+Valid options are :

+- `impex-import-option-cleanup_contents`

+  You may want to cleanup your WordPress content right before import.
+That's what the `impex-import-option-cleanup_contents` option is made for.
+If this option is set to `true` ImpEx will remove any

+  - post
+  - page
+  - media
+  - block pattern
+  - nav_menu
+  - reusable block

+  item right before starting the import.

 ### `export-profiles`